stoneagemcc/yf_tools/README.md

 ### E.g. Download a list of 'US' stocks (Nasdaq & NYSE):
 url = yf.get_symbols_download_url('US', retry=1, timeout=5)

-(It uses (i) selenium & (ii) webdriver_manager, please "pip install")
+(you could increase retry & set longer timeout for unstable network)

-(you could increase retry & set longer timeout for unstable network or you could browse "https://finance.yahoo.com/screener/equity/new" to set your screener & copy the link to "url")
+(It uses (i) selenium & (ii) webdriver_manager, please "pip install" or you could skip this step by browsing "https://finance.yahoo.com/screener/equity/new" to set your screener on browser & copy the link to "url")

 ### Download symbol list from the "url":
 symbols = yf.download_symbols(url)